google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

          A new browser tab opens displaying your map database.

-      .. rubric:: To view your map database in any browser:
+      .. rubric:: To view your map database in any browser
-         :name: to-view-your-map-database-in-any-browser

       #.
 Launch any web browser.
       #.
 Point your browser to:

          ``http://myserver.mydomainname/publish_point``

       where *myserver.mydomainname* is the host name or IP address of your server to which you published the map database, and *publish_point* is the publish point that you specified when the published the map database.
 For example:

          ``http://my_host_name/MySFMap``

       If you are not sure which server you published to, contact your Google Earth Enterprise Server administrator for help.

       Google Maps displays your database.

       .. _Using_Google_Base_Map:
       .. rubric:: Using the Google Base Map